-Pursuant to Government Code § 65300 et seq., every city and county in California is required to adopt and maintain an upto-date General Plan, which establishes the local development and conservation policies necessary to guide physical development and protect the general health, safety and welfare of the community.
+Pursuant to Government Code § 65300 et seq., every city and county in California is required to adopt and maintain an up-to-date General Plan, which establishes the local development and conservation policies necessary to guide physical development and protect the general health, safety and welfare of the community.

-The Government Code also requires that the City Council annually review the adequacy of the General Plan and progress made to implement the city's regional housing need allocations (the "RHNA") by April 1 of each year.
+The Government Code also requires that the City Council annually review the adequacy of the General Plan and progress made to implement the city's regional housing need allocation (the "RHNA") by April 1 of each year.

-This annual report on the status of the General Plan provides an opportunity for the Planning Board and City Council to consider the adequacy of the Alameda General Plan and priority amendments or implementing zoning code amendments needed to ensure an integrated, internally consistent, and up-to-date General Plan and Municipal Code.
-The City of Alameda General Plan is available at: https://alamedaca.gov/communitydevelopment/planning/general-plan.
+This annual report on the status of the General Plan provides an opportunity for the Planning Board and City Council to consider the adequacy of the Alameda General Plan to ensure an integrated, internally consistent, and up-to-date General Plan.
+The City of Alameda General Plan is available for review on the City website.